The Win Rate Mirage: Rethinking Manufacturing Win Rates with AI-Driven Deal Scoring

 Win rate is the percentage of quotes a manufacturer wins.
 Traditionally, it’s calculated as deals won ÷ total quotes.

-Why is win rate misleading in chemical manufacturing?
+Why is win rate misleading?

 Because not all wins are equally valuable — factors like capacity fit, margin, and strategic alignment change the impact of each deal.